 What is retinoblastoma?

-Retinoblastoma is a tumor that begins in the retina, the thin layer of tissue on the back of the eye.
+Retinoblastoma is a tumor that begins in the retina, the thin layer of tissue in the back of the eye.
+It is most common in children younger than three years old and rarely seen in children older than five.
 The cancer almost always begins with a change in the retinoblastoma (RB1) gene.
-Normally, this gene helps to keep cells from growing out of control, but a combination of factors can cause the gene to change and stop working correctly.
+Normally, this gene helps keep cells from growing out of control, but certain factors can cause the gene to mutate and stop working correctly.

-What are the different types of Pediatric Retinoblastoma?
+What are the signs and symptoms of retinoblastoma?